 One very gorgeous fabric makes one very gorgeous curtain!
 One of the best ways to re-fresh a room is with new curtains.
 They can instantly transform any space and are the perfect building blocks for other transformations, such as pillows, cushions or linens.
 This dreamy ruffled panel is a look that could work well in any room.
 The drape and lightweight movement of the Shannon Fabrics Metallic Embrace® Double Gauze is perfect for a full-length panel – with just a hint of sparkle and shine.
 The construction is fast and easy, and we give you all the formulas you need to adapt the design for your windows.

 With metallic accents, too much can overwhelm the fabric – too little and you can’t see the glittering effect.
 All the Embrace® Metallics have just the right touches of sparkle.
-We chose a modern design in a tone-on-tone palette for our sample: Geo Lines in Cloud/Silver, available now at Fat Quarter Shop.
+We originally chose a modern design in a tone-on-tone palette for our sample: Geo Lines in Cloud/Silver.

 Use the panel(s) over existing shades or blinds or on their own.
 Of course, double gauze isn’t your first choice if you want ultimate sun-blocking ability, but as an overlay they’re perfect, and the double layers help eliminate the super-sheerness of standard gauze.
 Plus it gives the fabric a bit of extra weight, which imparts that wonderful, almost velvety drape.